 This post contains affiliate links.
+Read our disclosure policy for more information.
 I received the Ravensburger 3D Puzzleball free of charge in exchange for my honest opinion.

 Puzzles are such a wonderful educational tool from early childhood through adult years.
 By using puzzles, we learn cognitive skills, problem solving and so much more.
 That’s why as part of our geography this year, I decided to add the Ravensburger 3D Globe Puzzle.